 The program is open to students from all countries, provided they hold a master or equivalent degree primarily in law, business, economics, psychology or, in exceptional cases, in other disciplines, if they have a sufficient background in taxation.
 Applications can be submitted using the online application tool, which is open between November 1st and February 15th.
 Please also see our FAQ section for more details on how to apply.

 DIBT is funded by the Austrian Science Fund (FWF).
 Only a small number of students can be admitted.

 For DIBT PhD students, tuition fees are waived.
-There is a limited number of grants available to students in the amount of approx. € 2,200 per month (tax and social insurance will be deducted from this amount).
+There is a limited number of employment contracts available to students in the amount of approx. € 2,300 per month (tax and social insurance will be deducted from this amount).
 WU always goes the extra mile to provide an ideal research environment for the selected students.